zaydaka/Traffic-Sign-Classification/writeup_zaydak.md

 Grayscale conversion was used because it seemed to improve image classification.
 Although some of the color information is destroyed in this process, I believe that it helps create a color invariance that prevents misclassification of images that are shadows and other color distortions.
 Although most of the images in the training data already are somewhat blurry, performing Gaussian blurring helped remove high frequency information in the images and seemed to slightly help training.
 Finally, image standardization was performed on the images to give them a zero mean and unity norm.

-The preprocessing steps were implemented to operations on the Tensorflow graph for fast computation.
+The preprocessing steps were implemented as operations on the Tensorflow graph for fast computation.

 Grayscale conversion was done using tf.image.rgb_to_grayscale function.
 Gaussian blurring was done by using the tf.nn.conv2d with a constant 3x3 kernel that represents the Gaussian.
 Finally, tf.map_fn was used to batch map the tf.image.per_image_standardization function to each image in the data set.